hdShang/arxiv-daily/docs/cs-CV/2025-09-26/papers/250921788v1-mirg-rl-multi-image-reasoning-and-grounding-with-reinforcement-learn.md

 ---
 layout: default
-title: MIRG-RL: Multi-Image Reasoning and Grounding with Reinforcement Learning
+title: "MIRG-RL: Multi-Image Reasoning and Grounding with Reinforcement Learning"
 ---

 # MIRG-RL: Multi-Image Reasoning and Grounding with Reinforcement Learning